CosmicIdes/CosmicIdes/README.md

 - 🔭 I’m currently working on cleaning up some of my older projects with SOLID principles and starting some new C# applications.
-- 🌱 I’m currently learning C# and .NET.
+- 🌱 I’m currently learning C# and .NET, as well as Unity.
 - 👯 I’m looking to collaborate on anything, but especially games!
 - 🤔 I’m looking for help with anything!
 - 💬 Ask me about gaming and pets!